 Drug use is associated with adverse maternal and neonatal outcomes.
-The only trials of interventions to reduce drug use in pregnant or postpartum women were conducted in screendetected populations and are discussed in more detail in the 2019 USPSTF screening review,1 which found no clear evidence of benefits in these populations.
+The only trials of interventions to reduce drug use in pregnant or postpartum women were conducted in screen-detected populations and are discussed in more detail in the USPSTF screening review, 1 which found no clear evidence of benefits in these populations.
 In this review, no trial evaluated pharmacotherapy for opioid use disorder in pregnant women.
-The American College of Obstetricians and Gynecologists recommends screening for opioid use in pregnant women and opioid agonist therapy with methadone or buprenorphine in those with opioid use disorder.137 Evidence to determine whether effects of interventions vary by sex was very limited.
-Trials did not report effects of pharmacotherapies or psychosocial interventions on drug use abstinence/relapse, retention in treatment, drug use severity, or drug use days stratified by patient sex; few trials evaluated the interaction between drug use interventions.^{4,45,47,54,94,95,110}
+The American College of Obstetricians and Gynecologists recommends screening for opioid use in pregnant women and opioid agonist therapy with methadone or buprenorphine in those with opioid use disorder.
+138 Evidence to determine whether effects of interventions vary by sex was very limited.
+Trials did not report effects of pharmacotherapies or psychosocial interventions on drug use abstinence/relapse, retention in treatment, drug use severity, or drug use days stratified by patient sex; few trials evaluated the interaction between drug use interventions and sex on other outcomes, with most reporting no statistically significant interactions. ^{4,46,48,55,95,96,111}

 Substance use in adolescents is associated with increased risk of adult substance use disorders, and can be associated with serious consequences.
-We found some evidence suggesting that psychosocial interventions may be less effective at improving drug use outcomes in adolescents or young adults (less than 25 years of age) compared with older adults.
-Although family-based approaches are a recommended psychosocial technique for treatment of adolescent drug use, no trial of a family-based approach met inclusion criteria.17 We also did not include trials of schoolbased therapies or community-level therapies, which may be relevant for this population.
-Although no trial of pharmacotherapy for opioid use disorder in adolescents met inclusion criteria, the FDA approved the use of buprenorphine for patients 16 years and older in 2002.138 Methadone can also be used in adolescents, but requires two documented failed treatments of opioid detoxification or drug-free treatment and parental or legal guardian consent.139
+We found some evidence suggesting that psychosocial interventions may be less effective at reducing drug use days in adolescents or young adults (less than 25 years of age) compared with older adults.
+Although family-based approaches are a recommended psychosocial technique for treatment of adolescent drug use, no trial of a family-based approach met inclusion criteria.
+We also did not include trials of school-based therapies or community-level therapies, which may be relevant for this population.
+Although no trial of pharmacotherapy for opioid use disorder in adolescents met inclusion criteria, the FDA approved the use of buprenorphine for patients 16 years and older in 2002.
+Methadone can also be used in adolescents, but requires two documented failed treatments of opioid detoxification or drug-free treatment and parental or legal guardian consent.
+140